 If you have reason to believe your account has been compromised or notice any unusual activity or emails from Reverb, you should contact us with those details.
 Our team can verify if emails were authentic and provide guidance on next steps.

 As part of our commitment to keeping your account safe, there are times when we may ask you to verify your login with a one-time passcode sent to your email.
 If you are prompted to do this after logging in, simply input the code that we emailed to you along with your Reverb login credentials.
-If you are having issues with this process, please reach out to our Customer Engagement team to assist.
+If you are having issues with this process, please reach out to our Customer Experience team to assist.